chaunceyyann/ShellScriptSetup/README.md

   3. Prompt to config bundles
  4. Detect git and prompt to setup
  5. Detect tmux and prompt to setup
- 6. Detect pushbullet and prompt to setup
+ 6. Detect popular repos and prompt to setup
+  1. pushbullet-bash by red5d
+  2. htop
+  3. rsync
+  4. apache
  7. Detect personal scripts and prompt to setup
   1. tpp
   2. mkitool